dasch-swiss/dsp-tools/docs/dsp-tools-excel2xml.md

 `<resource>` is the most frequent of them.
 The other three are [explained here](./dsp-tools-xmlupload.md#dsp-base-resources--base-properties-to-be-used-directly-in-the-xml-file).

+#### Resource ID
 Special care is needed when the ID of a resource is created.
 Every resource must have an ID that is unique in the file, and it must meet the constraints of xsd:ID.
 You can simply achieve this if you use the method `make_xsd_id_compatible()`.

+If later, another resource would like to set a resptr-link to the resource that you are coding now, you must store the ID in a dict, so that you can retrieve it later.
+The example script contains an example of such a dict.

 ### 7. Append the properties